-Now, no matter where life takes you, you can always know whether your loved one is all right.
+Now, no matter where life takes you, you can always have the peace of mind that comes from knowing whether your loved one is all right.

 The Kitestring app is free.

-In a similar vein to Kitestring, Life360 is an app for either Android or iPhones.
+In a similar vein to Kitestring, Life360 is a great app for either Android phones or iPhones.
 Use the app to build a Private Circle, in which participants must be invited.
 Then, share locations so other family members or caretakers never have to guess where the person is.